 5. Create a class Onomatopoeia poem or have students create their own.
 If often helps if a topic or theme is identified (e.g., summer, animals, or the farm).

 6. I'd love you see any poems that you write.
-Email them to me at rosanne(at)rlkurstedt.com
+Email them to me at rosanne(at)rlkurstedt.com.

-7. Check out this list of Onomatopoeia words from Kathy Temean’s blog
+7. Check out this list of Onomatopoeia words from Kathy Temean’s blog.

 Family Routines and Traditions

-And I Thought About You was inspired by a bed-time routine my older son and I created.
+And I Think About You was inspired by a bed-time routine my older son and I created.
 After reading books together we would share with each other what we’d done throughout the day.
 We would always finish with “and I thought about you.”

 1. Have students write about their own family routines and traditions – it might be a game night, a special meal they have together, or it could be simply having breakfast every Sunday morning.